top of page

 Liz Rosko

-Life Skills, Baking/Cake Decorating
+Baking/Cake Decorating

 Kendra Andrus

 Kendra Andrus is the product of a rich free-range homeschooling education followed by higher education in great books and the liberal arts, and thus is compelled to give her own homeschooled children (and now SENHE students) the same valuable learning experience.
 Education should be full of curiosity, wonder, and virtue!
 She received her B.A. in both music and religion and attended seminary.
 She is a published author who finds endless inspiration for children’s books in her everyday life with her own six children — she writes to solve their problems, answer their questions, and tell the stories of their adventures together.
 She loves learning through books, reading aloud as a family, inspiring young writers, and having deep and meaningful conversations about life that are sparked by stories.
 Together, she and her husband Matthew manage the loud and feisty-fun chaos that is their daily life, devotedly supporting their children in all of their unique passions.
 If she is not catching up on 12 loads of laundry, you can find her cooking fancy meals, hiking to waterfalls, and at the symphony, opera, or theater basking in the transformative performance arts.
-Kendra will be leading our middle/high school book club this year.

 Shirley Haskins